 It was a breezy day—and also Battle of Boyacá Day, a national holiday—and as I headed up Highway 45 I came across numerous kite vendors.

-As I passed the town of La Naveta I noticed a plume of smoke in the distance.
+A few minutes later, while passing the town of La Naveta, I noticed a plume of smoke in the distance.
 I figured someone was burning crops, but as I headed toward it the smoke seemed to keep getting farther away.
 This turned out not to be an optical illusion: the smoke was belching out of a restored old coal-burning locomotive carrying holiday revelers.
 I took this picture just outside the village of Juncalito.

 Where were these people going?
 Perhaps to Zipaquirá to visit the famous Catedral de Sal, an old salt mine that has been converted into a church.
 I myself decided to keep going and catch it on my way home, which didn’t work out in the end.
 Still, if you want pictures of that, you can find thousands of them via Google.
 I am after loftier stuff, like this lovely view looking east from near the town of Tausa.